-being associated with those carrying knives.
-This has include habitual knife crime workshops, engaging both young persons and parents.
-SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Output 3 Young persons partners Utilised key stakeholders such as METT and Willow Team to ensure correct support and targeted interventions in place for those at highest risk of offending/reoffending.
+and parents.
+Any supporting statistics (% reductions etc) Young persons partners Utilised key stakeholders such as METT and Willow Team to ensure correct support and targeted interventions in place for those at highest risk of offending/reoffending.
 Impact Partner to complete.
-SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Output 4 Site Surveys Teams have engaged with partners to survey and consider environmental issues which may contribute to offences; eg poor lighting, vegetation, cctv coverage.
+SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Site Surveys Teams have engaged with partners to survey and consider environmental issues which may contribute to offences; eg poor lighting, vegetation, cctv coverage.
 These have been supported by regular weapon sweeps.
 Impact Partner to complete.
-SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) In year impact Insert any relevant data to show trends, decrea ses, increases etc and whether there has been an improvemer
+SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Utilised key stakeholders such as METT and Willow Team to ensure correct support and targeted interventions in place for those at highest risk of offending/reoffending.
+Site Surveys Teams have engaged with partners to survey and consider environmental issues which may contribute to offences; eg poor lighting, vegetation, cctv coverage.
+These have been Utilised key stakeholders such as METT and Willow Team to ensure correct support and targeted interventions in place for those at highest risk of offending/reoffending.
+Site Surveys Teams have engaged with partners to survey and consider environmental issues which may contribute to offences; eg poor lighting, vegetation, cctv coverage.
+These have been

-PRIORITIES Priority Children at risk with a focus on knife/blade related incidents Strategic Assessment Narrative The threat of serious organised crime especially related to the exploitation of children is a county priority.
-County Lines and organised gangs are known to be operating within the Safer North Hampshire area.
-In addition, while figures are low and overall weapons offences were down last year, the number of people found to be carrying a weapon and also using them in certain offences has risen.
-Knife/blade crime has also risen 90% in the past five years and is a national priority which requires a cross government approach.
-It should be a priority for the CSP to identify and work with vulnerable young people at an early stage to prevent the occurrence of higher harm offences (linked to ASB priority around early intervention).

-This priority overlaps considerably with our Robbery and Young persons information provided elsewhere.
-Due to geographical location, excellent transport links and demand, Basingstoke is a target for County Lines drug dealers.
-These often prey on the most young and most vulnerable people within our community.
-Key partnership activity has included better information sharing and closer working with British Transport Police, the extended use of ANPR, and the continuation of Op Fortress.

-Output 1 County Lines Summit Information sharing and educational summit across Hampshire with key invites from Basingstoke and Deane/SNH partners.
+Priority Children at risk with a focus on knife/blade related incidents Strategic Assessment Narrative be operating oons offences certain offenc which requires Inerable youn within the Safer North Hampshire area.
+In were down last year, the number of people found ces has risen.
+Knife/blade crime has also risen 90% a cross government approach.
+It should be a g people at an early stage to prevent the or partners worl This priority over location, exceller young and most w you worked in partnership over 2019/20 to tack with. claps considerably with our Robbery and Young person transport links and demand, Basingstoke is a targoulerable people within our community.
+Key partnershith British Transport Police, the extended use of AN sons informati get for County ership activit ion provided elsewhere.
+Due to geographical v Lines drug dealers.
+These often prey on the most y has included better information sharing and Output 1 County Lines Summit Information sharing and educational summit across Hampshire with key invites from Basingstoke and Deane/SNH partners.
 Including operational and political leads.
 Ensuring a shared understanding of challenges and solutions.
 Impact Partner to complete.
-SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Output 2 Education Inputs to key education institutes highlighting the risks of knife crime and being associated with those carrying knives.
-This has include habitual knife crime Impact Partner to complete.
-SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc)
+SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Output 2 across Hampshire with key invites from Basingstoke and Deane/SNH partners.
+Including operational and political leads.
+Ensuring a shared understanding of SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc)